 Here are a couple of fun cards to include:

-Curse of Opulence makes social dynamics highly interesting.
+Curse of Opulence makes social dynamics fascinating.
 You’ll usually play it on one of your opponents who is a threat.
 That’ll make all your other opponents team up against that player and take the attention away from you.
 This card is also a way of fixing up mana or just getting back at one of your opponents.

 Captive Audience is one of the most fun cards to come out of Ravnica Allegiance.
 It follows the theme of giving your cards to your opponents.
 All choices are incredibly impactful to the game.
 In ways, this card is a death sentence to one of your opponents if they can’t remove it.

 This general is the perfect representation of a Golgari card.
 It is all about putting creatures in your graveyard and bringing them back, while sacrificing big creatures for damage with Jarad’s ability.
 This deck makes for unexpected combos, graveyard shenanigans, and explosive turns.